 The key principle is that of subjection.
 The Greek words used are hupotage and hupotasso.
 According to Strong's Concordance, hupotage means: subordination.
 According to Young's Analytical Concordance, it means: subjection, submission.
 Hupotage appears in 1 Timothy 2:11-12 in the context of the need for women to quietly receive instruction with all submissiveness, to refrain from teaching men, to refrain from exercising authority over them, and to maintain silence in the congregation.
 According to Strong, hupotasso means: be under obedience... be in subjection to, submit self unto.
 According to Young, it means: ... put in subjection unto, put under....
 It is used in 1 Corinthians 14:34 in the context of the requirement of silence for women in the congregation.
 It is also used in Ephesians 5:22, Colossians 3:18, Titus 2:5 and 1 Peter 3:1, all in the context of the need for wives to submit to their husbands' leadership in the marriage.
 The principle of the subjection of women to the men in the local congregation may also be found in 1 Corinthians 11:2-16, which deals with the requirement of women, perhaps only married women (Fruchtenbaum, Dr. Arnold G. Messianic Bible Study 106: The Local Church, p.
 42. San Antonio: Ariel Ministries Press), to wear a headcovering in honor of male headship.
 The passages dealing directly with congregational eldership are consistent with these, and must logically be viewed as relevant to the general requirement of the subjection of the women to the men.

-The specific fundamental underlying theological reasons that are given for the necessity of the subjection of the woman to the man are these, which I have listed in a logical order:
+The specific fundamental underlying theological reasons that are given for the necessity of the subjection of the woman to the man are these, which I have listed in

 1. 1 Corinthians 11:8: For the man is not of the woman, but the woman of the man.